 The Ginkgo Festival takes places each year, usually during the second half of November.
 The main attraction is the street lined with beautiful ginkgo trees that have changed yellow.
 The street starts from the entrance of Aoyama Street to the road surrounding “Meiji-Jingu Gaien“(the outer garden of the famous Meiji-jingu Shrine).
 The place has a long history (these trees were first planted in 1923), and it’s been one of the favorite places for the Tokyoites to visit in Autumn ever since.

-You can enjoy a variety of local dishes on site.
+Try a variety of local dishes and street food on site

 1-1 Kasumigaoka-machi Shinjuku-ku, Tokyo